-This memorandum transmits the final report on Crown Agents USA, Inc. (CAUSA) on in-scope contracts and subcontracts for the fiscal years ended December 31, 2016 and 2017.
+This memorandum transmits the final report on DAI Global, LLC's (DAI) in-scope contracts and subcontracts for the fiscal year ended December 31, 2017.
 The U.S. Agency for International Development (USAID) Office of Acquisition and Assistance, Cost, Audit, and Support Division contracted with the independent certified public accounting firm of Booth Management Consulting, LLC (BMC) to conduct the examination.
 The audit firm stated that it performed its examination in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in generally accepted government auditing standards.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on whether costs claimed on in-scope contracts and subcontracts for the fiscal years ended December 31, 2016 and 2017 are allowable, allocable and reasonable in accordance with award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulations (AIDAR); Department of State Standardized Regulations (DSSR); and 2 Code of Federal Regulations (CFR) 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
+We do not express an opinion on whether costs claimed on in-scope contracts and subcontracts for the fiscal year ended December 31, 2017 are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulations (AIDAR); Department of State Standardized Regulations (DSSR); and 2 Code of Federal Regulations (CFR) 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award, as applicable.